tremby/laravel-queue-monitor/README.md

     composer require tremby/laravel-queue-monitor

-Register the service provider in your `config/app.php` file:
+If you're running Laravel 5.4 or below, you have to register the service provider manually in your `config/app.php` file:

 ```php
 'providers' => [